imjuangarcia/website/src/posts/should-i-stay-or-should-i-go-accessibility-external-links.md

   </a>
 </h3>

-Opening links on new windows can be disorienting for some folks, if they are not warned in advance.
+Opening links on new windows automatically can be disorienting for some folks, if they are not warned in advance.
 That's why [it's recommended to limit its usage](https://www.w3.org/TR/WCAG20-TECHS/G200.html).
 Providing a warning allows the user to decide if they want to leave the current window, and if so, help them find their way back.
 In this post, we'll discuss about the downsides of new tab links, and explore a few techniques to add an indicator to them, should you need to use them.

 > Spoiler alert: None of my links open in new tabs, so you're welcome to click away and leave my site if you don't agree with me 😄.
 Otherwise, let's get started!